gozdeagar/gozdeagar/README.md

 ### Hi there 👋  I'm Gözde !!
 Data Analyst, SQL Developer, Traveler, Art Lover..

-- 🔭
-- 🌱
-- 👯 I’m looking to collaborate on anyone to start new project to practice
-- 🤔 I'm interested in all things data: Big Data, Cloud, Machine Learning and Data Science
+- 🔭 I'm interested in all things data: Big Data, Cloud, Machine Learning and Data Science
+- 🌱 I’m looking to collaborate on anyone to start new project to practice
+- 👯
+- 🤔

 - ⚡ Python & Power BI Projects;
 <p
-	<a

  Using machine learning and forecasting to analyze credit risks or payments  CAC/LTV calculation for campaign performance measurement and conversion rate  Creating campaigns suitable for the appropriate customer by segmenting with RFM  Discovering the customer pattern by making correlations to solve customer churn  Interpreting the results according to the confidence interval by performing regression analysis and Z test/sample by avoiding systematic errors
-></a>

 </p>
 - 📫 How to reach me:
         gozde.agar.26@gmail.com